Starbucks Marketing Strategy

 It will be very hard to achieve something Starbucks did since 1971 when the company started.
 There’s a lot of firsts when it comes to the company.
 First to introduce the new coffee culture, the first privately owned company which offered all their employees health insurance AND the share of the company.

 The CEO, Howard Schultz, who might even run for president at some point, achieved something that is almost impossible — appeal to shareholders, employees, and customers at the same time.
+This is my giant case study on how to achieve a world domination in case you want to bring an old product to the new market.

-THE BACKSTORY: Prologue
+THE BACKSTORY: The Starbucks Idea

 The coffee culture in the United States before the 80s was nonexistent.
-Americans were used to huge cans of pre-grinded coffee and they couldn’t care less about the flavor.
+Americans were used to huge cans of ground coffee and they couldn’t care less about the flavor.
 Even if you’d go outside your household to a dinner you would be met with a generic drip coffee or styrofoam cups of foul tasting joe at the workplace.
 No-one even thought about the flavor, the origin or anything more sophisticated tied to the drink.

 The 70s coffee culture didn’t exist at all.